trekhleb/links-detector/README.md

 ## Problem

 So you read a book or a magazine and see the link like `https://some-url.com/which/may/be/long?and_with_params=true`, but you can't click on it since it is printed.
-To visit this link you need to start typing it in the browser's address bar character by character, which may be pretty annoying and error prone.
+To visit this link you need to start typing it character by character in the browser's address bar, which may be pretty annoying and error prone.

 ## Solution